threefoldfoundation/www_threefold_io/content/about/index.md

 ### Changing the Internet together

-At ThreeFold, equality, diversity and inclusion are part of our core culture, and key to our vision of an Internet for everyone, everywhere.
+Equality, diversity and inclusion are part of our core culture, and key to our vision of an Internet for everyone, everywhere.

 {% end %}